MyEtherWallet/knowledge-base-v3/content/Offline/ethereum-cold-storage-with-myetherwallet.md

 /*
-Title: How do I use MEW for cold storage?
+Title: Using MyEtherWallet for cold storage
-Sort: 2
+Sort: 4
 */

 ### Preface